 You have two options with Vulture Peak.
-First option is a quick workout hike up to the saddle.
-This is a 0.8 mile 800 foot elevation gain.
+The first option is a quick workout hike up to the saddle.
+This is a 0.8-mile 800-foot elevation gain.
 Your second option is to start from the back trailhead.
 This tacks on 1.4 miles each direction and a beautiful stroll in and out of washes up to the second trailhead at the base of the mountain.